dribdat/docs/docs/organiser.md

 ![Editing buttons](https://us-east-1.linodeobjects.com/dribdat/uploads/upload_2445ee313b8f144af17b7490eee29f0e.png)

 By clicking the **Post** button, you can give a quick status report of your progress.
-A dialog box asks you to self-evaluate your team's **Progress**, as well as enter a few words or sentences to describe at which stage you are at in the process.
+A dialog box asks you to self-evaluate your team's **Progress**, as well as enter a few words or sentences to describe at which [project stage](#stages) you are at in the process.
 You can find these posts in the project **Log**:

 ![Project log](https://user-images.githubusercontent.com/31819/95675905-db89dd00-0bba-11eb-9e65-24d4213b94ab.png)